open-cloud/xos/docs/tutorials/basic_synchronizer.md

 ### Create TOSCA Recipes to Instantiate Your Models

-The models you defined earlier in this tutorial are, more precisely, a model schema.
+The models you defined earlier in this tutorial are, more precisely, model schema.
 Once your model schema has been loaded into the XOS core, you can create one or more *instances* of those models.
 We typically use a TOSCA recipe to do this.